 Over the past few years, some major successes were obtained in the multi-messenger approach.
-The binary neutron star merger into a black hole observed by the LIGO/Virgo collaboration, GW170817, and specifically the observations by 70 other observatories of gamma-rays and optical light in the aftermath of this cataclysmic event, has led to many new insights, ranging from the origin of gamma-ray bursts to the nucleosynthesis mechanisms for many of the elements we daily use on Earth.
+The binary neutron star coalescence observed by the LIGO/Virgo collaboration, GW170817, and specifically the observations by more than 70 other electromagnetic radiation observatories covering the bands from gamma rays, to optical light and radio in the aftermath of this cataclysmic event, has led to many new insights, ranging from the origin of gamma-ray bursts to the nucleosynthesis mechanisms for many of the elements we daily use on Earth.
 The non-observation of neutrinos by several of the large neutrino observatories posed constraints on the physics that ruled during the merger.
-The first observation of a high energy neutrino from the blazar TXS 0506+056, which was also observed with gamma-rays and optical light, gave deeper insight into the physics of the jets of this object and the acceleration mechanisms for high-energy cosmic rays.
+The first observation of a high-energy neutrino from the blazar TXS 0506+056, which was also observed with gamma rays and optical light, gave deeper insight into the physics of the jets of this object and the acceleration mechanisms for high-energy cosmic rays.
 These are two spectacular examples that marked the start of the strategy period as a transition period of expectations from multi-messenger astroparticle physics to one of seeing the first multi-messenger events, confirming that the expectations for the future are warranted.
-At the same time, upgrades of the Pierre Auger Observatory and Telescope Array, improvements and announced further rigorous upgrades of the IceCube Observatory, progressing deployment of the KM3NeT ARCA detector and various other improvements of existing facilities and proposed upgrades and new observatories further add to the expectations from multi-messenger astroparticle physics.
+At the same time, upgrades of the Pierre Auger Observatory and Telescope Array, improvements and announced further rigorous upgrades of the Ice-Cube Observatory, progressing deployment of the KM3NeT ARCA detector and various other improvements of existing facilities and proposed upgrades and new observatories further add to the expectations from multi-messenger astronomy.
+In addition, the upgraded and proposed observatories often can detect more than one messenger, making them very efficient and effective for multi-messenger astroparticle physics.

 Since the start of the current strategy period, several key measurements have been made on neutrinos.
-The direct mass measurement from KATRIN has set a stricter limit of the effective lightest neutrino mass and in the coming period further improvements on this measurement can be expected.
-The joint observations from several short and long baseline neutrino beam experiments combined with measurements on atmospheric and astronomical neutrinos has improved our knowledge of their mixing matrix, where in terms of the strength of the mixing the precision era has started and where there are now clear hints for the complex phase to be right in between real and imaginary.
-At the same time, great progress was made on the design and R&D for the next generation neutrinoless double beta decay experiments.
-A dedicated APPEC committee produced a lucid report with clear recommendations on how to best move forward on this very important measurement.
+The direct mass measurement from KATRIN has set a stricter limit of the effective lightest neutrino mass and in the coming period, further improvements on this measurement can be expected.
+The joint observations from several short and long baseline neutrino beam experiments combined with measurements on atmospheric and astronomical neutrinos have improved our knowledge of their mixing matrix, where in terms of the strength of the mixing the precision era has started and where there are now clear hints for the complex phase to be right in between real and imaginary.
+At the same time, great progress was made on the design and R&D for the next generation of neutrinoless double beta decay experiments.
+A dedicated APPEC committee produced a lucid report1 with clear recommendations on how to best move forward on this very important measurement.

-In the realm of the early universe there have been some important changes about the next generation of observatories, both on the ground and in space.
+In the realm of the early universe, there have been some important changes in the next generation of observatories, both on the ground and in space.
 The time seems ripe now for Europe to engage in the leading facilities.